-Becoming a doctor is hard, but doing a successful job interview is not that easy either.
+Becoming a doctor is hard, but a successful job interview is not that easy either.
 If you have a medical interview around the corner, you may want to prepare to ace it.
-There are a few questions that can be considered tricky, but fear not – I got you covered.
+There are a few questions that can be considered tricky, but don’t worry – I got you covered.
 In fact, keep reading to find some frequent medical interview questions.. and answers, of course!

 You can be asked general questions about you and your interest in this field or more specific ones, because the interviewer needs to look into different topics in order to understand if you are the right candidate.
 A medical interview preparation takes time and it’s useful to answer the questions listed below in order to look confident and motivated in front of the hiring manager.

 - “Why are you interested in this field?” – Please, don’t say you’ve always wanted to be a doctor and play the role as a young child in kindergarten.
 You must give an actual reason behind your interest and passion for the field – a honest one.
 It’s one of the most frequent medical interview questions, so prepare for it.

 - “How would your friends describe you?” – Here you can highlight some of your best qualities, but don’t be too vague or obvious.
 For example, I wouldn’t say that you are a good listener, but mention that your friends think you are trustworthy and dependable.
 This way, you’ll keep it relevant to the job, because you will come across as someone extremely good at team projects and reliable, for example.

 - “What’s your biggest weakness/failure?” – You can tell a little white lie here.
 It’s important to be honest at job interviews, but you must be smart about it.
 Don’t talk about your biggest weakness or failure, mention something smaller that helped you grow and learn.
 Include how you’ve improved since then.